-Curved Screen Phone – In today’s modern world, edge display or curved display is a very common technology that is featured in the latest smartphones developed under the flagship category by companies like Samsung, Oppo, Huawei, etc. Now the questions are; is a curved display really worth it?
+In today’s modern world, edge display or curved screen display is a very common technology that is featured in the latest smartphones developed under the flagship category by companies like Samsung, Oppo, Huawei, etc. Now the questions are; is a curved screen really worth it?
 If yes, what are its benefits that a consumer can get? and if no, what are the problems related to it which a consumer may face?
-And finally, should you buy a smartphone with an edge display?
-By the way, as this is a smartphone centered topic, I assume, lots of readers are going to enjoy this article especially today’s gadget lover youngsters.
+And finally, should you buy a smartphone with a curved screen?
+By the way, as this is a smartphone-centric topic, I assume, lots of readers are going to enjoy this article especially today’s gadget lover youngsters.

-If we look back in the history of the introduction of the edge display or curved display, it is quite interesting and a little bit peculiar.
+If we look back in the history of the introduction of the edge display or curved screen display, it is quite interesting and a little bit peculiar.
 In 2013, for the very first time in history, Samsung launched a smartphone with edge display, named ‘Samsung Galaxy Youm’ which was basically a prototype that Samsung introduced in an event.
-This device had an edge display on its one side of the screen, not both sides of the phone like today’s Galaxy S series phones or Galaxy Note series phones but it was just a prototype and it was not released in consumer-grade.
+You can watch the full event here.
+This device had an edge display on its one side of the screen, not both sides of the phone like today’s Galaxy S series phones or Galaxy Note series phones today.
+But it was just a prototype and it was not released in consumer-grade.

 Introducing Edge Display